-Frank Briscoe, Director of F4E and IO Director-General Osamu Motojima sign the agreement that makes the ITER site available to Fusion for Energy.
-Also present are Harry Tuinder, Legal Adviser to the DG and Tim Watson, Head of the Civil Construction & Site Support (CCS) Office.
+Frank Briscoe, Director of F4E and ITER Director-General Osamu Motojima sign the agreement that makes the ITER site available to Fusion for Energy.
+Also present are Harry Tuinder, Legal Adviser to the Director-General and Tim Watson, Head of the Civil Construction & Site Support Office.

 A lot of legal work has been performed these past weeks at the ITER Organization.

 On Tuesday 6 July the ITER site, while remaining CEA property, was made available